ShubhkarampreetKaur/Induction/README.md

 Reminded everyone to never forget their college.

-Motivational message:

-> "I hope you become a very good technocrat and human being.
-Congratulations to everyone."

----

-Event Managed By:
+# Event Managed By:

-Department of Applied Science
+# Department of Applied Science
-Coordinator: Harpreet Kaur Grewal
+# Coordinator: Harpreet Kaur Grewal

-Special Note by Dr. Kulwinder Singh Maan:
+# Special Note by Dr. Kulwinder Singh Maan:

 There is not even a 1% difference between CSE and IT branches in terms of opportunities.